 Entry fee for foreigners – Nrs.
 200 per person

 Entry fo for SAARC Citizens – Nrs.
 50 per person

 How to reach Swayambhu ?

 The site can be reached from the main entrance, 365 steps stairway and the first sight on reaching the top of the stairway is the big Vajra.
 There is another entrance also which is from the top of the hill to the east.
 There is a car road around the hill from the south leading to the southwest entrance.
-If you don’t have habbit of walking or have leg pain then you can use path from car parking which is easy as compared to the main 365 steps entrance.
+If you don’t have a habit of walking or have leg pain then you can use the path from the car parking which is easy as compared to the main 365 steps entrance.

 Other places near Swayambhu:

 - Ichangu Narayan Temple